irina-mokh/FileManager/README.md

 ## to run app
 ` npm run start -- --username=your_username `

 ## !
-When name has a space in it use single quotes:  ` cd 'path to file' `
+When name has a space in it use double quotes:  ` cd "path to file" `

    # List of operations and their syntax:
 - Navigation & working directory (nwd)